 With normalization, an organization can make the most of its data as well as invest in data gathering at a greater, more efficient level.
 Looking at data to improve how a company is run becomes a less challenging task, especially when cross-examining.
 For those who regularly consolidate and query data from software-as-a-service applications as well as for those who gather data from a variety of sources like social media, digital sites, and more, data normalization becomes an invaluable process that saves time, space, and money.

-How to achieve data normalization
+How data normalization works

 Now is the moment to note that, depending on your specific type of data, your normalization will look differently.

-At its most basic, normalization is simply creating a standard format for all data throughout a company,
+At its most basic, normalization is simply creating a standard format for all data throughout a company:

 - Miss EMILY will be written in Ms. Emily